Jump directly to main navigation Jump directly to content Jump to sub navigation

 Identity by Descent segments in ancient DNA

-One broad project focuses on utilizing the power of IBD segments for demographic inference.
+We are interested in utilizing the power of IBD segments for demographic inference.
 These blocks are the genomic signposts of recent genealogical connections between two individuals, they are co-inherited identically from a recent common ancestor.
 We have a vision based on population genetic arguments that IBD segments hold ample power to infer recent demography, such as rates of mobility and population size trajectories.

 However, while such analyses are commonly applied to modern DNA, the low-coverage regime typical of aDNA data is not accessible with standard approaches.
 Currently, we are working on